Cardboard Technologies

 What is Cardboard Technologies' primary business?

-Cardboard Technologies develops human-powered vehicles, such as bicycles, balance bikes, and wheelchairs, using recycled materials like cardboard, melted plastic, and car tires.
+Cardboard Technologies develops human-powered vehicles, such as bicycles and wheelchairs, made from recycled materials like cardboard, melted recycled plastic, and car tires.

 When was Cardboard Technologies founded?